nemisis84/ToolSentinel/README.md

 ### Software
 - Python - implementing stm, face recognition, speech recognition and stm.
-- C - Ardunio logic
+- C - Arduino logic
 - Miniconda - For environment management.
 Dependencies can be found in environment.yaml

 For the implemented solution, we have this deployment diagram: